tensult/ngx-s3-upload/README.md

 # Get started
 This is a fully functional Angular 6 App to upload to S3 directly from browser using Cognito user and identity pools.
+For architecture and background details go [here](https://medium.com/tensult/s3-direct-upload-with-cognito-authentication-56a5c0ff4916).

 ## Installation
 `
 git clone https://github.com/tensult/ngx-s3-upload.git